acorn-io/runtime/docs/docs/10-home.md

 ### Acorn

 Acorn is a technology that brings the simplicity of running containers with Docker to Kubernetes.
 It does this by providing a familiar build, run, and deploy UX to Kubernetes.
 It provides a DSL to describe your application without the boilerplate of Kubernetes YAML files.
-With the application described in the Acorn DSL, it builds a portable artifact that contains the manifests and Docker images to run the application.
+With the application described in the Acorn DSL, it builds a portable artifact that contains everything the application needs to run, including the Docker images.

 ### What can I use Acorn for?

-Acorn can be used to deploy containerized applications, including multi-container apps, onto any Kubernetes cluster, from developer laptop to production clusters in the cloud.
+Acorn can be used to deploy containerized applications, including multi-container apps, onto any Kubernetes cluster, from developer laptops to production clusters in the cloud.

 Packaging applications into a single portable artifact that includes all of the dependent OCI images and manifests.
 By having a single artifact to describe and run your application it makes it easier to move into air-gapped environments.